-Monitoring data from all three Standard Reference Houses was analyzed to quantify the humidity control performance of homes that just met code requirements for energy-efficiency, and had no whole-house mechanical ventilation system nor dehumidification separate from the central cooling system.
+Monitoring data from all three Standard Reference Houses was analyzed to quantify the humidity control performance of homes that just met code requirements for energy-efficiency and had no whole-house mechanical ventilation system nor dehumidification separate from the central cooling system.

-While the cooling system runtimes were predictably short due to cooling system over-sizing, there was little correlation between cooling system short-cycling and uncomfortably high relative humidity.
+While the cooling system runtimes were predictably short as a result of cooling system oversizing, there was little correlation between cooling system short-cycling and uncomfortably high relative humidity.
 Humidity control performance was good in these houses, but cooling energy consumption was high.

-Energy-efficient reference houses
+Energy-efficient Reference Houses

-For the energy efficient houses with low sensible heat gain, a stronger relationship between indoor humidity and outdoor dewpoint was observed compared to the Standard Reference houses.
+For the energy-efficient houses with low sensible heat gain, a stronger relationship between indoor humidity and outdoor dewpoint was observed compared to the Standard Reference houses.
 This indicates that the energy-efficient houses were more affected by outdoor air exchange, but as demonstrated by the Energy Recovery Ventilation system houses, which rejected more than half of the latent load from ventilation air, the dominant factors were lower sensible heat gain and interior moisture generation with little source control by exhaust fan usage.
-Lower sensible heat gain caused the cooling system to operate less, therefore removing less moisture and resulting in poorer humidity control performance.
+Lower sensible heat gain, causing longer system "off" times and possibly shorter system "on" times, caused the cooling system to operate less, therefore removing less moisture and resulting in poorer humidity control performance.

-An inverse relationship was observed between indoor relative humidity and cooling system on-time fraction.
+An inverse relationship was observed between indoor relative humidity and cooling system ontime fraction.
 Indoor humidity was generally higher with low cooling system on-time fraction.

-Stand-alone dehumidifier in hall closet system
+Stand-alone Dehumidifier in Hall Closet System

-The stand-alone dehumidifier in an interior hall closet system, with central-fanintegrated supply ventilation and fan cycling, had the lowest initial cost and operating cost while providing good humidity control.
+The stand-alone dehumidifier in an interior hall closet system, with central-fan-integrated supply ventilation and fan cycling, had the lowest initial cost and operating cost while providing good humidity control.
 This system is recommended.
 It requires loss of a lower closet shelf, and some occupants may be sensitive to the new noise.

-Stand-alone dehumidifier in conditioned attic system
+Stand-alone Dehumidifier in Conditioned Attic System

-The stand-alone dehumidifier in the attic system also had low initial cost and very good humidity control, however, the dehumidifier operating cost was high since the attic was kept very dry, even though the dehumidistat setting was the same for all systems with that type of dehumidifier.
+The stand-alone dehumidifier in the attic system also had low initial cost and very good humidity control; however, the dehumidifier operating cost was high because the attic was kept very dry, even though the dehumidistat setting was the same for all systems with that type of dehumidifier.
 It is suspected that that type of dehumidistat is very sensitive to the warmer daytime temperatures experienced in the conditioned attics.
 More testing with the dehumidistat remoted in the living space is warranted.

 Both owners with the stand-alone dehumidifier in the attic had complaints about high energy consumption.
 Neither owner, however, wanted to forego their comfortably dry house conditions for lower energy consumption.
-Measured data showed that the conditioned attics were maintained to between 30% to 40% relative humidity and the dehumidifiers operated almost constantly, even though the dehumidistat setting was the same or higher humidity than the stand-alone systems in interior closets.
-Since the only difference was that, during the daytime, the attic location was generally about 5 to 10 F warmer than the living space, this indicates that the dehumidistats were sensitive to temperature as well as relative humidity.
+Measured data showed that the conditioned attics were maintained to between 30% to 40% relative humidity, and the dehumidifiers operated almost constantly, even though the dehumidistat setting was the same or higher humidity than the standalone systems in interior closets.
+Because the only difference was that, during the daytime, the attic location was generally about 5°F to 10°F warmer than the living space, this indicates that the dehumidistats were sensitive to temperature as well as relative humidity.

-Ultra-Aire system
+Ultra-Aire System